Open topic with navigation

-Note that if your application uses traditional Synergy licensing and the target machine has not been configured for local Synergy licensing, you must specify a license server name in the App.config file.
+If your application uses traditional Synergy licensing and the target machine has not been configured for local Synergy licensing, you must specify a license server name in the App.config file.
 See Runtime Settings page, Project Designer (Synergy .NET) for information.

-In the project that includes the device licensing attribute (SynergyDeviceLicenseAttribute), select the “Enable Device Licensing” option on the Compile page of Project Designer.
+To use device licensing, your application must have a device licensing implementation (see Device licensing (.NET) for information).
+Additionally, in the project that includes the device licensing attribute (SynergyDeviceLicenseAttribute), select the “Enable Device Licensing” option on the Compile page of Project Designer.
 (See Compile page, Project Designer (Synergy .NET) for information.)
 Do not use this option for any other project in a solution.

-With ClickOnce deployment, it is possible to deploy to Windows machines that do not have Synergy/DE, but this is not supported.
-See ClickOnce Deployment for Synergy .NET for more information.)
+With ClickOnce deployment, it is possible to deploy a .NET Framework application to Windows machines that do not have Synergy/DE, but this is not supported.
+See ClickOnce Deployment for Synergy .NET for more information.

 To deploy a .NET Core application, the target Windows system must have .NET Core, unless you create a self-contained deployment for the .NET Core application.
 (See Microsoft documentation for information on .NET Core deployments.)